Double flute

 The double flute is an ancient category of wind instrument, a set of flutes that falls under more than one modern category in the Hornbostel Sachs system of musical instrument classification.
 The flutes may be double because they have parallel pipes that are connected with a single duct.
 They may be "double vertical flutes" without a duct.
-There is also a double-transverse flutes.
+There are also double-transverse flutes.

 Double flutes are not the same as double pipes, which are reed instruments.

 Background

 Flutes use resonant pipes to make their sound, whereas pipes use vibrating reeds.
 The sounding mechanisms for the two types of instrument are different.

 Double flutes can be divided into instruments that consist of a melody pipe matched with a drone pipe, and chord flutes in which the instruments can play the same melody at the same time in two different pitches.

 Some forms of double flute include: